Email API Built for AI Agents, Not Just Developers

 How MultiMail solves this

-MultiMail provides the same high-volume email delivery developers expect from Mailgun, with an additional layer designed specifically for AI agents: cryptographically signed identity headers that prove which agent sent a message, graduated oversight modes that let you gate sends on human approval without rebuilding your webhook stack, pre-send domain intelligence to catch reputation problems before delivery, and EU AI Act disclosure compliance out of the box.
-Migrating from Mailgun is a single endpoint swap — the send_email API accepts the same fields.
+MultiMail provides the same high-volume email delivery developers expect from Mailgun, with an additional layer designed specifically for AI agents: a cryptographically signed identity claim that proves which agent sent a message, graduated oversight modes that let you gate sends on human approval without rebuilding your webhook stack, pre-send domain intelligence to catch reputation problems before delivery, and EU AI Act disclosure compliance out of the box.
+Migrating from Mailgun is a single endpoint swap to `POST /v1/mailboxes/{mailbox_id}/send`.
 What you gain is the agent trust and compliance infrastructure that Mailgun does not provide.

 1